Brandyli/IBM_Data_Science_Professional/International Immigration to Canada from 1980 to 2013 (UN)/README.md

 <img width="848" alt="Screen Shot 2020-06-15 at 9 00 41 PM" src="https://user-images.githubusercontent.com/46945617/84721013-a1cb0180-af4d-11ea-950c-24582809a0bd.png">

 #### Histograms
-What is the frequency distribution of the number (population) of new immigrants from the various countries to Canada in 2013?
+##### What is the frequency distribution of the number (population) of new immigrants from the various countries to Canada in 2013?

 ```
-# 'bin_edges' is a list of bin intervals
 count, bin_edges = np.histogram(df_can['2013'])

 df_can['2013'].plot(kind = 'hist', figsize = (10, 8), xticks = bin_edges)